Responsible AI Platform

 AI awareness is not the same as AI literacy

 Awareness is a useful start: people understand that AI has opportunities and risks.
-AI literacy goes further and must connect to the task, the system and the impact on affected people.
+AI literacy goes further and must connect to the task, the system, the rights and obligations of the role and the impact on affected people.

 AreaAI awarenessAI literacy